-Calling Defense Secretary Mark Esper ‘Mark Esperanto,’ Donald Trump Misquotes Him Saying Kurds Are ‘Resettled’
+Calling Defense Secretary Mark Esper ‘Mark Esperanto,’ Donald Trump Seemingly Misquotes Him

 — Kyle Griffin (@kylegriffin1) October 20, 2019

-The general, Mazlum Abdi, said that Turkey was carrying out “ethnic cleansing” of the Kurdish people in northeastern Syria.
+Abdi also claimed that Turkey was carrying out “ethnic cleansing” of the Kurdish people in northeastern Syria.

 While there is no record of Esper claiming that Kurds are being “resettled” or that the U.S. had “secured the oil,” Esper did say on Saturday that U.S. troops that had been pulled out of northeastern Syria were now in the process of redeployment to western Iraq, according to NBC News.

-Esper’s statement would appear to contradict the claim made by Trump on Wednesday that he had ordered the trio withdrawal because, “it’s time to bring our soldiers back home.”
+Esper’s statement would appear to contradict the claim made by Trump on Wednesday, that he had ordered the troop withdrawal because, “it’s time to bring our soldiers back home.”

-As NBC News reported, however, “they are not coming home.”
+As NBC News reported, “They are not coming home.”